Blizzardbay/pistonworks-engine/README.md

   This engine is a 2D multi-purpose tile based game that is used for game development.
 This engine has the following features.
- * /*1.
-Scene Queueing and Manipulation (ie.)*/
+ * 1. Scene Queueing and Manipulation (ie.)
     You custom set up different scenes with any amount of objects oriented in any fashion.
 You can set it up so it auto queues and changes scenes, depending on game state and or conditions.